 Recreational Fishing Licence Trust Advisory Committee

-The Advisory Committee provides advice to the Minister on the expenditure of fishing licence revenue.
-Membership includes eight recreational fishers (plus an independent Chairperson) who collectively provide a range of knowledge, experience and views regarding recreational fishing from across the State.
+The Advisory Committee provides advice to the minister on the allocation of fishing licence revenue.
+Membership includes eight recreational fishers (plus an independent Chairperson) who collectively provide a range of knowledge, experience and views regarding recreational fishing.